Sbrk: Function signatures and behavior

 Upon successful completion, the brk subroutine returns a value of 0, and the sbrk subroutine returns the prior value of the program break (if the available space is increased then this prior value also points to the start of the new area).
 If either subroutine is unsuccessful, a value of −1 is returned and the errno global variable is set to indicate the error.

 Not every Unix-like system entertains the concept of having the user control the data segment.
 The Mac OS X implementation of sbrk is an emulation and has a maximum allocation of 4 megabytes.
-On first call an area of exactly this large is allocated to hold the simulated segment.
+On first call an area exactly this large is allocated to hold the simulated segment.
 When this limit is reached, −1 is returned and the errno is set to ENOMEM. brk always errors.

 Error codes

 The error ENOMEM is set and the allocated space remains unchanged if one or more of the following are true: